displaydata/view-dc-events/README.md

 # view-dc-logs

 A docker compose setup that allows Displaydata customers to ingest Dynamic Central User Events to view and review with a default set of visualisations.

 Events can be ingested directly from a running instance of Dynamic Solution (using Filebeat) or by reading a set of log files exported from a running instance of Dynamic Solution.

 Logs are ingested using logstash and written to an elasticsearch volume that can be backuped and restored.

+This setup is aimed primarily at customers trialing Dynamic Solution.

+It can also be used by Displaydata customers (who are in the rollout stage) as a starting point from which to develop their own customised dashboards and monitoring.

 ## Pre-requisites
 Linux host machine with the following installed: